barvian/registry/README.md

 });
 ```

-A fully-formed configuration object looks like:
+All available configuration options are:

 ```javascript
 {